smartive/zitadel-rust/README.md

 ### Development

-After you checkout the repository, you need ["just"](https://just.systems) to run certain tasks.
+After you clone the repository, you need ["just"](https://just.systems) to run certain tasks.
 Generating the gRPC clients is done via `just generate-grpc` or `just` (as it is configured to be the default action for just).